Android file transfer for Mac without the cloud

 LinkMyMac lets you move files from Android to Mac over a direct local connection.
-Transfer photos, videos, documents, and downloads without routing everything through a cloud account first.
+If you are searching for Android file transfer for Mac, this gives you a repeatable Wi-Fi or USB workflow for photos, videos, documents, and downloads without routing everything through a cloud account first.

 Yes, you can transfer files from Android to Mac directly